Monasterolo21/Monasterolo21/README.md

 ### 🏋🏻‍♂️ Fun Fact:

-Fun fact: Outside the tech world, I love powerlifting and have the endurance to match my strength – I've even completed a marathon!
+Fun fact: Outside the tech world, I love weightlifing and have the endurance to match my strength – I've even completed a marathon!

 <br />